Ephreaym/Bot-Script/README.md

 - Customizable ruleset for the bots.

 ## Planned Features
-- Play all game modes - Arena, Elimination, King of the Realm, Capture the Flag, Flagball and Quest - with bots, with or without teams.
+- Play all game modes with bots, with or without teams: Arena, Elimination, King of the Realm, Capture the Flag, Flagball and Quest
 - Play the solo campaign with improved AI, enhanced spells and abilities for NPC's.
+- Enable Female bots.

 ## Installation Guide
 1.)
 Make sure to host with with the latest release of OpenNox.
 You can get the latest release from: https://github.com/noxworld-dev/opennox/releases